iangreenleaf/transactional_capybara/README.md

 For a detailed explanation of how this works, refer to the [introductory blog post].

+## Support ##

+Right now this gem automatically handles the following things:

+ * ActiveRecord
+ * Sequel
+ * jQuery
+ * Angular

+Tested on Capybara 2.4.x, may not work on other major versions.

+Don't see something you want?
+I'd love a pull request, or even just a friendly inquiry!

 ## Setup ##

 Add it to your Gemfile, of course: